 Most of these folks were Christians; but as we will see later, there are reasons to wonder about them.

 The Holy Spirit is urging them to “consider” Jesus.
 The root Greek word, katanoeo, has the idea of “looking more closely.”
 These folks must have been really surprised to hear the words, “Look more closely.”
 They might have been insulted, even offended.
 I have discovered that when I have challenged people with “Are you really a Christian?” some people are offended.
 It does not matter if I am counseling someone, teaching or preaching, there are those who are offended by the question.
 So it is possible that some of these Jewish people responded with, “I am a Christian, what do you mean that I should consider Jesus?”

 But as we will see, their conduct left reason to doubt they were really true.
 It is the person who is offended that I am most concerned about.
 Every Christian should be willing to honestly test himself or herself.

 The next truth that God wanted them to see is that Jesus is greater than Moses.
 The Jews almost worshipped him.
-Scripture tells us that Moses was the greatest prophet in Israel (Deut.
-34:10).
-He was the most humble man on the earth during his life time (Num.
-12:3).
+Scripture tells us that Moses was the greatest prophet in Israel (Deuteronomy 34:10).
+He was the most humble man on the earth during his life time (Numbers 12:3).
 He had given them the Ten Commandments and the Law (Nehemiah 9:13-14).
-Moses had spoken with God face-to-face (Ex.
-33:11).
-Moses knew God (Ps 103:7).
-Consequently, the Jews considered Moses to be the final authority (Matt.
-17:3).
+Moses had spoken with God face-to-face (Exodus 33:11).
+Moses knew God (Psalm 103:7).
+Consequently, the Jews considered Moses to be the final authority (Matthew 17:3).
 Listen to how the apostle James refers to scripture,

 We would say the Old Testament or scripture is preached, but James says Moses is preached.
 He used “Moses” in place of the word “scripture.”
 Now that is authoritative.
 Moses had been honored by God, and he was respected by the Jews because he had been faithful to God even when the Israelites were not.